USNS Grapple: Atlantic Ocean, 100km (62 miles) south of Nantucket

 In November 1999, Grapple participated in the salvage operation of EgyptAir Flight 990.

 St. Margarets Bay, Nova Scotia, Canada

 In September 1998, Grapple helped in the recovery of Swissair Flight 111.

 Mediterranean Sea

 In January 2010, Grapple assisted in the search and recovery of aircraft fuselage pieces and "black-box" flight recorders following the crash of Ethiopian Airlines Flight 409.

 Status

-Grapple was placed in "Out of Service, in Reserve" status on October 1, 2016, and is stored in the Naval Inactive Ship Maintenance Facility at Philadelphia, Pennsylvania.
+Grapple was placed in "Out of Service, in Reserve" status on October 1, 2016, and is stored at the Naval Inactive Ship Maintenance Facility in Philadelphia, Pennsylvania.